tomharper/simplecache/README.md

 Building and Running

-I only built/tested this on OSX, so it probably won't work on linux or windows or anywhere else
+  - I only built/tested this on OSX, so it probably won't work on linux or windows or anywhere else

-there is no make file but a ./make.sh script in src will create the listener program
+  - there is no make file but a ./make.sh script in src will create the listener program

-run the listener program as ./simplecach once you build it- it should then be listening on port 11211
+  - run the listener program as ./simplecache once you build it- it should then be listening on port 11211

-run the testclient program from a separate command line or run your other favorite memcached test to port 11211 - this will fail every test other than get/set basic
+  - run the testclient program from a separate command line or run your other favorite memcached test to port 11211 - this will fail every test other than get/set basic

+  - made a test script for bmemcached python

 Notes on Implementation

-1. this cache is uber simple: it would be fun to:
+1. this cache is uber simple: it would be fun to add:

   - better locking for reader/writers- this would take a little more time and understanding usage patterns